eslint-community/eslint-plugin-eslint-plugin/docs/rules/meta-property-ordering.md

 This rule has an array option:

-* `['type', 'docs', 'fixable', 'schema', 'messages', 'deprecated', 'replacedBy']` (default): The properties of meta should be placed in a consistent order.
+* `['type', 'docs', 'fixable', 'schema', 'messages', 'deprecated', 'replacedBy']` (default): The order that the properties of `meta` should be placed in.

 Examples of **incorrect** code for this rule: